 7. Red Flags

-All colleagues and representatives (including agents and suppliers) are responsible for reporting potential issues and should be aware of the following non-exhaustive list of red flags:
+All colleagues, agents, suppliers, intermediaries, joint venture partners and other third parties acting on our behalf are responsible for reporting potential issues and should be aware of the following non-exhaustive list of red flags:

 - Accusations of improper business practices of any Pets at Home colleague or third party;

 - Family or other relationships between any Pets at Home colleague or third party that could influence the decision of a Pets at Home colleague;

 - Reluctance of a Pets at Home colleague to allow another colleague to deal with a particular supplier;